nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

-Resolved false transparent panel detection caused by usage during early game.
-Added categories to the UserSettings.ini, recommend you remove/rename old file before starting new version to avoid old entries remaining.
-Removed IsAreaTab* functions, font size 1 was causing misalignment, failing travel.
-Will result in less precise travel.

-New Home: Hyacinth farm (nature event) mode with WW boss.
-Home: Added HyacinthUseSlot (All/1-10) select if all or one of the ten fields are used during Hyacinth farming mode.
-Home: Added HyacinthFarmBoss (true/false) enable the use of F9 secondary during Hyacinth farming mode, requires BossFarmUsesWobblyWings on as well to use.

-New End: Added a passive tower farming mode, spams skulls and wind.
-End: Added hotkey to hotkey.ahk for Blazing Skulls (P)

-New PageUp: Bank maintainer, repeatedly deposits RESS to the bank on each tab, options to disable certain tabs, run the boss spammer in the background.
-PageUp: Added hotkey to hotkey.ahk for Bank (N)
 PageUp: Renamed BankCycleTime to BankDepositTime, needed to change default.

-New PageDown: Leafton autotravel and crafter, go to leafton area and it'll start levels automatically and craft while waiting to restart.
-PageDown: Added hotkey to hotkey.ahk for Crafting (M).
 PageDown: Added bank maintainer on timer and wind spammer for increased damage.
 PageDown: Added 3 settings to toggle crafting, bank, wind.
 PageDown: Added LeaftonRunOnceEnable to allow easier updating of single floors.